danielagma/transferdata/README.md

-    Given a specific bond is configured with the "Decimal" Pricing Format in Referential Data (DWU-169) When the user opens the "Escalator" and "Bond Pricer" widgets for this specific bond Then all price values inside the Escalator price ladder grid are displayed in decimal format And any active working order prices displayed within the widget use the decimal format And the displayed decimal format visually matches the formatting shown in the Bond Pricer widget
+    Given a specific bond is configured with the "Decimal" Pricing Format in Referential Data (DWU-169) When the user opens the "Escalator" and "Bond Pricer" widgets for this specific bond Then all price values inside the Escalator price ladder grid are displayed in decimal format And the displayed decimal format visually matches the formatting shown in the Bond Pricer widget

   # Covers AC2, AC3, AC5, AC6, AC7 and AC8 for Escalator